trustcrypto/documentation-theme-jekyll/pages/mydoc/features.md

 ## Other Features

 ### AUTOMATIC LOCK FEATURE
 Want your OnlyKey to automatically lock itself after being inactive for 30 minutes?
-No problem, this is customizable.
+No problem, this is customizable in [OnlyKey preferences](https://docs.crp.to/usersguide.html#configurable-inactivity-lockout-period).

 ### ADVANCED HARDWARE SECURITY
 Once a PIN has been set on your OnlyKey it locks down the hardware so that even if an attacker gains physical access to your OnlyKey, without the correct PIN it will be useless.
+Read more about [security architecture of OnlyKey](https://docs.crp.to/security.html).

 ### INTERNATIONAL KEYBOARD LAYOUTS
 OnlyKey is the world's first device to allow changing your keyboard layout on the fly.
 Supports multiple international keyboard layouts: